pymupdf/PyMuPDF/docs/installation.rst

 .. note::

-    English language support is included by default in Tesseract insallation.
+    English language support is included by default in Tesseract installation.

     :ref:`Tesseract Language Packs <tesseract-language-packs>` for other languages must be installed separately, and the `tessdata` folder must be specified to PyMuPDF as described above, for OCR to work with those languages.